AGI remains unsolved.

 What about reasoning models?
 Which reasoning level will you use?

-We want to assess performance across different levels of reasoning.
-To do this, we will repeat model tests at spaced reasoning levels.
+We are interested in assessing performance across different levels of reasoning.
+To do this, we will often repeat model tests at varied reasoning levels.

 Does the model need to be multimodal to be tested?